Puerto Deseado: Traffic

 The town was serviced by the freight railwayline running form Las Heras via Pico Truncado to Puerto Deseado up until 1976.
 According to Railway gazette, this line will be modernized shortly for reopening end of 2015 or the beginning of 2016.

 The town is connected to the national road system via a 120 km long nearly straight secondary road.

+Geography

 Climate

-Under the Köppen climate classification, Puerto Deseado has a cold semi-arid climate (BSk) with mild, occasionally warm summers and cold winters.
-In spite of the lack of rainfall, the weather generally remains cloudy, with average temperatures and gloominess being reminiscent of the British Isles.
-Due to the effect of more continental interior conditions, occasional extreme heat and harsh frosts do appear.
+Under the Köppen climate classification, Puerto Deseado has a cold semi-desert climate (BSk) with mild, occasionally warm summers and cold winters.
+Despite the year-round low rainfall, the weather generally remains cloudy, with average temperatures and cloudiness being reminiscent of the British Isles.
+Due to the effect of more continental inland conditions, occasional excessive heat in summer and harsh frosts in winter occur.

 Tourism

-Most of the tourism industry is based on touring the estuary to see the diverse fauna, such as the Commerson's dolphin, Magellanic and Rockhopper penguins.
+Most of the tourism industry is based on touring the estuary to see the diverse fauna, such as the Commerson's dolphin, Magellanic and rockhopper penguins.